JohnPaulRyan24/rolling-spheres/README.md

 `import visual`

-If you receive some error message like "No module named visual", then the interpreter you're running isn't accessing the modules installed by the VPython installer.
-You could try to use a different interpreter of Python for this project using an alias.
-If you know the location of Version 2.7 of Python on your computer, type
+If you get an error message that the module was not found, then your python interpreter isn't accessing the files installed by the VPython installer.
+This is a problem that I don't completely know how to solve, and would appreciate any suggestions.
+Worst case scenario, there is a Workaround (see below).

-`alias python="path/to/version2.7/python"`

-(my path is /usr/local/bin/python).
-Using a [virtual environment](http://docs.python-guide.org/en/latest/dev/virtualenvs/) may also work.
-Again, using the Python interpreter in /usr/local/bin/ worked with the VPython installation for me.
-I am new to the usage of different modules with different interpreters, so if you have insight, feel free to drop me an email.
+If you know of another python interpreter (such as /usr/local/bin/python if you downloaded from python.org) that may work, you can change the Makefile to reflect this - change `py=python` to `py=/path/to/different/python`.
+Another option would be to move the modules to the same folder as the animation.py file.
+For this reason, I've put the modules at https://github.com/jpryan1/rs-dependencies.

 Once you successfully import visual, you know you've got the right version.